University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 Consider the following scenario: Three patients (Table 1) have developed serious bloodstream infections caused by the bacterium *Burkholderia pseudomallei*.
 Despite receiving first-line antibiotic therapy with meropenem, all patients have failed to respond to treatment.

-Whole-genome sequencing (WGS) was performed on the initial bacterial isolates collected from each patient prior to antibiotic exposure, as well as on subsequent isolates obtained after treatment had commenced.
+Whole-genome sequencing (WGS) was performed on the initial bacterial isolates (we often call this the primary isolate) collected from each patient prior to antibiotic exposure, as well as on subsequent isolates (we call this a secondary isolate) obtained after treatment had commenced.
 These secondary isolates were found to be resistant to meropenem, indicating the emergence of antibiotic resistance during therapy.

 Previous genomic analyses were unable to identify the genetic mechanism responsible for resistance in the secondary isolates, suggesting that a previously uncharacterised mutation or novel genetic variant may be contributing to treatment failure.
 Your task is to identify the genetic variant(s) present in the secondary isolates that could explain the observed meropenem resistance.